NVIDIA/NeMo/tutorials/llm/llama/domain-adaptive-pretraining/README.md

 After placing the curated data in the directories mentioned above, we can proceed with custom tokenization and DAPT.

 * `./code/custom_tokenization.ipynb` walks through the custom tokenization workflow required for DAPT

+## Pretraining for DAPT

+Once we have the domain adapted custom tokenizer from above, we can proceed with pretraining using the customer tokenizer.

+* `./code/domain_adaptive_pretraining.ipynb` walks through the pretraining workflow required for DAPT